Activities of Hillary Clinton subsequent to 2016: Comments on politics during the Biden administration

 In March 2021, Clinton voiced her support for the United States Senate to abolish the Senate filibuster if it proves necessary to do so in order to pass voting rights legislation.
 Clinton called the Senate filibuster "another Jim Crow relic".

 In a May 2021 interview with The Guardian, Clinton called for a "global reckoning" with disinformation, and for the accountability of major social media platforms such as Facebook.

 Comments on politics during the second Trump administration

-In their respective roles as a former president and a former first lady, Bill and Hillary Clinton attended the inauguration of Donald Trump with their daughter, Chelsea.
+In June 2026, Clinton wrote an op-ed in the Financial Times endorsing Trump's proposed Gaza reconstruction plan and the Board of Peace.

 Other activities and incidents

 In October 2017, Clinton was awarded an honorary doctorate from Swansea University, whose College of Law was renamed the Hillary Rodham Clinton School of Law in her honor.
 In October 2018, Hillary and Bill Clinton announced plans for a 13-city speaking tour in various cities in the United States and Canada between November 2018 and May 2019.
 Hillary was awarded an Honorary Doctorate in law (LLD) at Queen's University Belfast on October 10, 2018, after giving a speech on Northern Ireland and the impacts of Brexit at Whitla Hall, Belfast.
 In June 2018, Trinity College Dublin awarded her with an honorary doctorate (LLD).
 In September 2021 she was awarded an honorary doctorate of civil law by the University of Oxford.

 A package that contained a pipe bomb was sent to Clinton's home in New York on October 24, 2018.
 It was intercepted by the Secret Service.
 Similar packages were sent to several other Democratic leaders and to CNN.

 Clinton praised Muhammad Yunus, leader of the interim government of Bangladesh in April 2025, saying, "Now, Yunus has answered his country’s call once more.
 As he shepherds Bangladesh out of the shadows of oppression, he is restoring human rights, demanding accountability, and laying the foundations for a just and free society."